streamnative/pulsar-io-cloud-storage/docs/io-cloud-storage-sink.md

 id: "io-cloud-storage-sink"
 ---

+Cloud Storage Sink connector for Pulsar

+The Cloud Storage Sink connector supports exporting data from Pulsar Topic to cloud storage in Avro, json, parquet and other formats, such as aws-s3, google-GCS, etc. According to your environment, the Cloud Storage sink connector can guarantee exactly-once support for exporting to cloud storage.

+The Cloud Storage Sink connector receives data from Pulsar, and then uploads the data to the cloud storage.
+The partition program is used to split the data of each pulsar partition into multiple blocks.
+Each data block is represented as an object.
+The virtual path corresponds to the topic, using the pulsar partition and the starting offset of this data block for encoding.
+If the partition program is not specified in the configuration, the default partition program that retains the pulsar partition is used.
+The size of each data block depends on the number of records written to the cloud storage and the architecture compatibility.

+## Features
+The Pulsar IO Cloud Storage Sink connector provides the following features:

+- Exactly Once Delivery: Records that are exported using a deterministic partitioner are delivered with exactly-once semantics regardless of the eventual consistency of Cloud Storage.
+- Data Format with or without a Schema: Plug and play, the connector supports writing data to cloud storage in Avro, JSON and parquet formats.
+Generally, the connector can accept any format that provides an implementation of the Format interface.
+- Partitioner: The connector supports the TimeBasedPartitioner class based on the Pulsar message publishTime TimeStamp.
+Time-based partitioning options are daily or hourly.
+- More object storage support: The connector uses jclouds as an implementation of cloud storage.
+You can use the jclouds object storage jar to connect to more types of object storage.
+If you need to customize credentials, you can register ʻorg.apache.pulsar.io.jcloud.credential.JcloudsCredential` via SPI.

 The Cloud Storage sink connector pulls messages from Pulsar topics and persists messages to Cloud Storage.

 # Installation